ga-wdi-lessons/rails-routing/readme.md

 end
 ```

-**YOU DO:** Now you do the rest!
+Now you do the rest!
 Debug the following pages/forms so that they don't generate any errors upon loading/submission.
 * `/views/artists`
   * `edit.html.erb`
   * `index.html.erb`